PLoizidou/PCBS_Emotional_Memory/README.md

 2. Set up the loading of the data into the workspace and turn them into data that can be read by python.
 3. Replicate Figure 2C: plot the firing rates of the first type of cells against the second.
 4. Replicate Figure 4: find which cells are modulated bu sharp-wave ripples.
 Plot the relevant figures.

+The most important question is weather any of the findings can be replicated with only a fraction of raw data.